s0rta/revengate-new/roadmap.md

 - [ ] deprecate the Monster class: too vague to be useful

 UI:
-- [ ] bug: items stay hidden after the actor standing over a stack then dies
 - [ ] inspect command appends messages for tile types and items
 - [ ] bug: beastiary description font color is sometimes black
 - [ ] narrations